Visitor Visa: Meeting PIC 4011 & GTE

 What if you have applied for a Partner Visa which has not yet been determined, and want to apply for a Subclass 600 visa for the purposes of visiting your spouse or de factor partner in Australia?
 How can you demonstrate that you genuinely intend to stay temporarily in Australia when you apply for a Subclass 600 visa?

 In the case of 1412140 MRTA 2537, the visa applicant applied for a partner visa offshore.
 Thereafter, she applied for a Subclass 600 visa, as she intended to visit her spouse in Australia in the meantime.
 The delegate of the Minister for Immigration refused her application for Subclass 600 visa.
 The delegate formed the view that the visa applicant was seeking to commence a permanent stay in Australia with the visitor visa and intended to remain in Australia.
-The Subclass 600 visa was refused on that basis.
+The Visitor visa Subclass 600 was refused on that basis.

-However, upon her application for review to the Migration Review Tribunal (“Tribunal”), the Tribunal remitted her application for Subclass 600 visa to the delegate of the Minister for Immigration for reconsideration.
+However, upon her application for review to the Migration Review Tribunal (“Tribunal”), the Tribunal remitted her application for Visitor visa Subclass 600 to the delegate of the Minister for Immigration for reconsideration.
 The Tribunal acknowledges that the visa applicant clearly wishes to migrate permanently to Australia.
-Nonetheless, the Tribunal accept that the visa applicant has a genuine intention to stay temporarily in Australia, and that she wishes to come to Australia to see her husband, before returning to her parents in her home country to await the processing of her Subclass 309 visa.
+Nonetheless, the Tribunal accept that the visa applicant has a genuine intention to stay temporarily in Australia, and that she wishes to come to Australia to see her husband, before returning to her parents in her home country to await the processing of her Partner visa Subclass 309 visa.
 A partner visa applied offshore which has not yet been determined cannot be granted unless the visa applicant is offshore at the time of visa grant.
 Neither the visa applicant nor her husband wishes to jeopardise the outcome of the partner visa application.
 This will act as a strong incentive for the visa applicant to abide by the conditions of any Subclass 600 visa issued to her and return to her home country at the expiry of her permitted stay.

 Further to the above, we note that the Department’s Procedures Advice Manual (PAM3) includes the following: